ericksoen/opentelemetry-examples/README.md

 The caveats noted below attempt to describe some of the technical issues that limit running this service as a production-quality implementation.

 1. Some secrets such as the HoneyComb write key appear in plain-text in both the AWS SSM Parameter Store and the Terraform state file
-1. ECR images are pushed to a single repository and differentiated by the image tag
 1. Other than secure communication offer HTTPS, this example implementation provides minimal direction on securing your OpenTelemetry collector (see [Security](#Security))

 ## Open Issues